Key Takeaways

 Asking employees to rate themselves is almost always a lose-lose proposition.
 Why?

-- A great employee who reviews themselves, formally or informally, and feels like they do a fabulous job is left wondering why you asked (and whether you’re too lazy to rate them yourself).
+A great employee who reviews themselves and feels like they do a fabulous job is left wondering why you asked (and why you didn’t rate them yourself).

-So don’t ask for informal self-evaluations during the meeting.
-The point of the meeting is to recognize accomplishments and discuss concrete ways your employee can achieve more—not to argue about whose opinion is right.
+Don’t ask for informal self-evaluations.
+The point of reviews is to recognize hard work and discuss areas of improvement — not to argue about whose opinion is right.

-7. “While we’re here, can you think of any ways the business can improve?”
+7. “While we’re here, can you think of ways the business can improve?”

-Employee evaluations are your employee’s “me time.”
-That means they should focus solely on the employee.
+Employee evaluations are your employees’ “me time.”
+That means these one-on-one check-ins should focus solely on the employee.
 Definitely ask if they’re having any problems you can solve.
 Definitely ask if they have the right tools to do the job.

 8. “I probably shouldn’t tell you this, but…”

-Here’s a rule of thumb: Any sentence that starts with “I probably shouldn’t tell you this…” is a sentence you probably shouldn’t say.
+A rule of thumb: Any sentence starting with “I probably shouldn’t tell you this…” is a sentence you probably shouldn’t say.

-It can be tempting to disclose sensitive information when you’re having a conversation, especially about other people.
+It can be tempting to disclose sensitive information when you’re having a conversation.
 But don’t.
 Just be honest about your employee’s performance, and stop there.

 9. “We might be able to make that happen.”